 Is the Kitchen Appliance in Question Under the Manufacturer’s Warranty?

 If your kitchen appliance is under the manufacturer’s warranty, you might be able to complete the repair, or replace the unit free of charge.
-While most manufacturer’s include a 1-year warranty, you can use our helpful guide to determine whether your kitchen appliance is covered or not.
+While most manufacturer’s include a warranty, you can use our helpful guide to determine whether your kitchen appliance is covered or not.

 Is This the Only Time the Appliance Has Needed Repair?